-The most comprehensive training option in farm management is usually a 2-year associate degree program.
-However, extension programs offer farmers detailed instruction in business planning and management through continuing education courses.
-These programs can teach farmers basic financial management skills, like how to create and follow a business plan and how to use computerized record keeping software.
+Farm management or operation programs teach farmers and future farmers basic financial management skills, like how to create and follow a business plan and how to use computerized record keeping software.
 They also might provide more complex instruction, such as how to attain financial assistance from the United States Department of Agriculture (USDA) Farm Service Agency.
+Additional concepts covered in these courses include:

 List of Common Farm Management Courses